 “Local, original art will be a key design feature of Lafayette Flats.”

 This was a line in our business plan when we first dreamed up the idea of Lafayette Flats, but it was more than just words on paper.
-It is really little piece of the heart and soul of our project.
+It is really a little piece of the heart and soul of our project.
 We are committed to each year acquiring a new work for the Lafayette Flats permanent collection.
-You can read about last year’s acquisition here.

 For this year’s purchase, we were pleased to be able to acquire a fantastic painting by our Charleston friend and nationally acclaimed artist Paula Clendenin.
 “Ambition,” one of Paula’s 2006 works, now hangs over the main stairwell of Lafayette Flats.
 The painting’s dominant visual element, a ladder, is very meaningful to us, hearkening back to our ambitious nine-months of toil resurrecting the Malcolm Building and turning it into Lafayette Flats (a time during which we spent many hours on ladders!).